Hundreds of Skeletons Uncovered During Westminster Abbey Excavation

 Perhaps the most revealing discovery was made after thousands of fragments of painted wall plaster were analyzed, which allowed the archaeologists to conclude that the Great Sacristy boasted “hand-painted red, white and black flowers.”
 But, according to Mayo, what stands out at this dig, above all the other discoveries, are the “hundreds, if not thousands” of skeletons discovered across the Abbey site.

 It is now known that the site of the Great Sacristy of Henry III had been used as a burial ground for monks.
 Mayo explains that one such skeleton which has been partially uncovered by the archaeologists “still remains in extraordinary condition.”
-This is wetting the appetites of the excavators as it is expected that thousands of bodies were buried here.
+This is whetting the appetites of the excavators as it is expected that thousands of bodies were buried here.
 So, while no gold and silver has been found, over time these monks will share valuable archaeological data about the diets, diseases and lifestyles of monks in medieval England.

 Top image: One of the most exciting discoveries made during the excavation of the Great Sacristy at Westminster Abbey is the skeleton of a monk in “extraordinary condition”, which could hold valuable archaeological data.
 Source: Westminster Abbey